henriette-einstein/medium/30 Areas/Blog/Mastering Aesthetics/Mastering Aesthetics in Obsidian.md

 ---
 tags:
-  - blog
+  - type/blogpost
-created: 2024-01-29
+created: 2024-01-30
 ---

-# Creating a Project Page for Obsidian
+# Mastering Aesthetics in Obsidian

 Reading the wonderful post by PKM Beth
 ## Install the "banner-image.css" snippet